DepriFromEarth/hdd-survival-guide/README.md

 ## Partition Style
 Before we start, we have to find out which type of BIOS we have so we can choose the proper partitioning style.
-After we find this out, we can wipe the drive and install Windows again if we have the improper style for whatever reason.
+After we find this out, we can wipe the drive and install Windows again if we have the improper style.
 If you are already using the proper style, you can skip this step.

 - Open "Run" with the Windows key, type in "msinfo32," and press enter.
 If we aren't there already, click System summary to bring us to the correct page.